LucaGallinari/TeradataAsterWebsite/README.md

 # TeradataAsterWebsite
-Website that expose an interface with which you can connect to a Teradata Aster Cluster (Queen + Workers).
+Website that expose an interface with which you can connect to a Teradata Aster cluster (Queen + Workers).